andersy005/beyond-matplotlib-tutorial-sea-2018/README.md

-# Beyond Matplotlib: Building Interactive Climate Data Visualizations with Bokeh and Friends
+# Beyond Matplotlib: Building Interactive Climate Data Visualizations with Bokeh and Friends, SEA 2018

 Tutorial on building interactive data visualizations with Holoviews, Geoviews, and Bokeh for 2018 NCAR SEA Conference.